 Butyric Acid in Foods

-Foods naturally high in butyrate include:
+Foods naturally high in butyric acid include:

-There’s no established protocol for butyrate supplementation, but human studies usually use between 300-600 mg[*].
+There’s no one-size-fits-all rule for how much you need, but human studies usually use between 300-600 mg[*].
 So, you might want to start with about 300 mg per day.

-There are no reported side effects to taking butyrate orally (although it can irritate your lungs if you inhale it), and people have taken up to 41 grams (41,000 mg) a day with no toxicity[*].
+There are no reported side effects to taking butyrate orally, but it can irritate your lungs if you inhale it.
+That said, people have taken up to 41 grams (41,000 mg) a day with no serious side effects[*].

-The Takeaway: Should You Supplement with Butyrate?
+Should You Supplement With Butyrate?

-As for keto-friendly fats high in butyrate?
+As for keto-friendly fats high in butyric acid?
 Stick with full-fat dairy like grass-fed butter.